Mike Kellerman: Fallout

 Gibbons was found stabbed to death shortly afterward, with evidence pointing to Georgia Rae's son, Nathaniel Lee "Junior Bunk" Mahoney (Mekhi Phifer).
 Junior Bunk was brought in for questioning, but refused to implicate his mother.
 While waiting to make a phone call, he seized a weapon from a desk drawer and started a firefight in the Homicide squadroom.
 Although he was ultimately shot dead by Bayliss, Lewis, Kellerman, and Giardello, Detectives Gharty and Ballard were injured and three uniformed officers were killed.
 The police went out in force, and Bayliss subsequently took a bullet to the ribcage while shielding Pembleton from a shooter.
 Georgia Rae was eventually found dead, killed by her own people.
 After Stivers told Giardello that the Mahoney shooting was not as it seemed, Giardello directed Detective Frank Pembleton to find the truth.
 Pembleton and fellow detective Paul Falsone interrogated Lewis and then Kellerman, who eventually admitted that Mahoney had lowered the gun before being killed.

 Giardello then offered Kellerman a choice.
 He could face a jury trial and possibly win, but he, Lewis, and Stivers would certainly be fired once their false reports came to light; or he could resign and the other two could keep their jobs.
 Kellerman resigned and later became a private investigator, as seen in Season 7, but lost the respect of most of the squad.
 In his new work, Kellerman found himself opposed to his old coworkers when he worked to aid in the defense of a pair of teenagers who committed infanticide.
 In the end, however, Kellerman got to the truth and redeemed himself in the eyes of some of his former coworkers, particularly Falsone, by anonymously providing them with information that boosted their case, even though it was not enough to prosecute.
 For most of this story, Falsone referred to Kellerman in an angry way and used his last name, but in their last conversation implied that Kellerman had slipped them the information and in perhaps a sort of redemption, calls him "Detective".

-While testifying for the benefit of the teenage mother in Kellerman, PI, 2 Mike becomes the first of the Baltimore detectives to explain the "Board" and what it means for a case to go from red to black.
+While testifying on behalf of one of the teenagers mentioned above, Kellerman explained the use of "The Board" – the dry-erase board in the squadroom that served as a record of detectives' open and solved cases.

 The TV movie

 In the Homicide TV movie, Kellerman was one of the many former unit members to rally around when Lt.
 Giardello was shot down.
-He and Giardello's son Mike investigated possible connections in Baltimore's Italian quarter, with Mike resorting to violence tactics while Kellerman stood guard.
+While the other detectives didn't shun him, he told Mike that he would be better off only working with him to prevent any new conflicts between himself and his former co-workers.
+As they investigated possible connections in Baltimore's Italian quarter, Mike resorted to violence tactics while Kellerman stood guard.
 However, Mike's rage eventually proved too strong when he pulled a gun on an elderly man and Kellerman had to talk him down.
 Kellerman was last seen in the Waterfront, drinking with ex-M.E.
 Julianna Cox, who had also come down to help in the investigation.